vpletea/nix-flake/README.md

 - F4 - Terramaster F4-223 4-Bay NAS

 # Nixos Installation from flake

 ### Partitioning
-- Clone the repository and cd into your machine dir
+- Clone the repository and cd to your machine directory
 - Partition the disk using disko:
 ```
 sudo nix --experimental-features "nix-command flakes" \